 You are supposed to keep your car insurance and registration in your vehicle.
-Many people forget to put their registration in their glovebox or leave the most recent insurance card in the stack of unopened mail, or keep these documents in an old handbag (which sometimes fails to make it into the car).
+Many people forget to put their registration in their glovebox.
+They forget to leave the most recent insurance card in the stack of unopened mail or keep these documents in an old handbag (which sometimes fails to make it into the car).
 Put important documents in a folder or plastic bag, and then put them in your glovebox where you will have them if you need them.

 Checklist of Contacts

-Keep a list in your glove compartment of phone numbers of law enforcement agencies to contact in the event of an accident, including the numbers for local police, the sheriff’s department and South Carolina Highway Patrol, as well as your insurance company and roadside assistance.
+Keep a list in your glove compartment of phone numbers of law enforcement agencies to contact in the event of an accident.
+These numbers include the numbers for local police, the sheriff’s department and South Carolina Highway Patrol, as well as your insurance company and roadside assistance.
 It’s helpful to summon a tow truck through your insurance company.

 Your checklist should include a list of helpful reminders: